ciscoheat/mithril-hx/README.md

 ]);
 ```

 The syntax is simple, just replace `m('tag', ...)` with `TAG(...)`, where TAG is a valid HTML5 tag.
-There are two compilation defines that you can use to configure it:
+There are two compiler directives that you can use in your `.hxml` file to configure it:

-`-D lowercase-mithril-sugartags` - If you don't like UPPERCASE.
-Understandable, but a bit risky since it may collide with variables.
+`-D lowercase-mithril-sugartags` - If you don't like UPPERCASE tags.
+Understandable, but increases the risk for compilation errors since the lowercase tags may collide with variables.

 `-D no-mithril-sugartags` - To turn off this syntax completely, and only use `m('tag', ...)` for building view templates.